jDiskMark/jdm-java/README.md

-jDiskMark is a disk io utility written in java.
+jDiskMark is a disk benchmark utility written in java.

 == Builds ==